NetApp/trident/docs/reference/tridentctl.rst

   Available Commands:
-    backend      Delete one or more storage backends from Trident snapshot     Delete one or more volume snapshots from Trident
+    backend      Delete one or more storage backends from Trident node         Delete one or more csi nodes from Trident snapshot     Delete one or more volume snapshots from Trident
     storageclass Delete one or more storage classes from Trident volume       Delete one or more storage volumes from Trident